With China Tourist Visa Resumed,

 Moreover, the wind is very strong at some passes.
 Thus, wind-proof clothes, such as windproof fleece, Beanie, etc.are also recommended.

 Down jackets and thermal trousers are necessary for Mt.
 Kailash trekking even in summer.
-Since the temperature in mountain areas of Tibet may be very low even in day time.
+Since the temperature in the mountain areas of Tibet may be very low even in daytime.
 At night, the temperature will drop to below zero.
 Besides, the weather may change greatly in a day.

 packing list for mt.kailash trekA sample of stuff to pack for Mt.Kailash trek